mulle-nat/MulleReorderableCollectionViewFlowLayout/README.md

 Requirements
 ============

- - ARC
  - iOS 6
  - Xcode 4.5 and above

 Credits
 =======

+MulleReorderableCollectionViewFlowLayout is a fork of LXReorderableCollectionViewFlowLayout.

-LXReorderableCollectionViewFlowLayout is created by [Stan Chang Khin Boon](https://github.com/lxcid) as part of a project under [buUuk](http://www.buuuk.com/).
+LXReorderableCollectionViewFlowLayout was created by [Stan Chang Khin Boon](https://github.com/Mullecid) as part of a project under [buUuk](http://www.buuuk.com/).

-Many thanks to __MaximilianL__ in the [Apple Developer Forums for sharing his implementation](https://devforums.apple.com/message/682764) which lead me to this project.
+Many thanks to __MaximilianL__ in the [Apple Developer Forums for sharing his implementation](https://devforums.apple.com/message/682764) which lead him to this project.

 The playing cards in the demo are downloaded from [http://www.jfitz.com/cards/](http://www.jfitz.com/cards/).